Lee Hye-gyeong: Work

 Lee is still considered an author in the new generation of women writers, whose careers are still evolving.
 Lee believes that she cannot write a single sentence about something she has not personally experienced and felt in the deepest core of her being.
 Her dependency on real experiences, which explains the small volume of her literary output, may be seen as an indication of a master craftsman or an amateurish approach towards writing; regardless of how she is viewed, however, Lee writes with utmost care and polish.
 Thematically, Lee’s works center on families in different stages of disintegration.
 Although she is a feminist writer deeply interested in women’s place in family and in society, Lee also departs significantly from the stereotypical feminist perspective of gender dichotomy.
-The fathers in her works are the oppressors as well as the oppressed powerless against their own “father figures”— society, tradition and conventions that crush them as much as they crush others.
+The fathers in her works are the oppressors as well as the oppressed, who are powerless against their own “father figures”— society, tradition and conventions that crush them as much as they crush others.
 In this sense, women and men share the common burden of societal oppression.